opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

     An identifier that uniquely identifies the form

 form_type
-    An identifier that points to the type of form
+    An identifier that points to the type of form.
+See ``FormType`` section below.

 fields
     A list of sub-objects representing fields in the form.
-See ``Field`` section below
+See ``Field`` section below.

 FormType
 ~~~~~~~~